sensein/sails_action_classification/README.md

 MS-TCN++, or PySKL — those model folders list their own dependencies to `pip install` directly in their README.
-Some third-party model stacks, especially PySKL, OpenTAD, MMDetection, MMPose, and CUDA-specific video libraries, may require separate environment setup on an HPC system.
-The job scripts in `jobs/` show the environments used for the original experiments.
+Some third-party model stacks, especially PySKL, OpenTAD, MMDetection, MMPose, and CUDA-specific video libraries, may require separate environment setup.

 ## Data Requirements

-The SAILS videos and derived data are not included in this repository.
 To reproduce the full results, prepare the following inputs:

 1. Raw or standardized SAILS videos (this repo used videos from bids preprocessed folder).
 2. A split CSV with train/validation/test assignments.